-He is a Vicar Choral at St Paul's Cathedral and has sung a thousand concerts around the world with the Tallis Scholars over the past twenty years.
-He is also a member of The Cardinall's Musick who won the Gramophone Record of the Year award for their recording of William Byrd's Infelix ego.
+Patrick Craig is a countertenor and conductor.
+He is a Vicar Choral at St Paul's Cathedral and over twenty years sang more than a thousand concerts with the Tallis Scholars.
+He is a member of The Cardinall's Musick, who won the Gramophone Record of the Year award in 2010.

-He went on to found and direct Aurora Nova, the first all-female professional choir to lead Sunday worship at St Paul's Cathedral.
+He went on to found Aurora Nova, the first all-female professional choir to lead Sunday worship at St Paul's Cathedral.
 He led them on their first tour of USA, and also conducted the City of London Sinfonia in a series of Orchestral Masses at St Paul's.

 In 2016 Patrick became the Musical Director of the Temenos Chamber Choir in Sevenoaks.
 In March 2018 he conducted his first Bach B minor Mass with them.
 Other conducting opportunities have included guest conducting The Cardinall's Musick at the Lichfield, Brinkburn, Brighton and Aldeburgh Festivals, as well as concerts in Leeds and Cologne.
 2018 saw Patrick making his conducting debut at the BBC Proms, conducting all-female chant with the Tallis Scholars in the Albert Hall.
 He is also Guest Conductor of the Cecilia Consort in Newbury, with whom he has led performances of Poulenc's Gloria and Purcell's Dido and Aeneas.

 Patrick has also taught and directed on Tallis Scholar Summer Schools in the UK, Spain, USA and Australia, as well as at the inaugural Early Music Academy, and regularly leads singing workshops across the United Kingdom and Europe for amateur singers, focusing especially on Renaissance polyphony and its cultural and historical contexts.